I am Professor of Meteorology at the University of Leeds. I have a joint

 In my research I make use of many different techniques.
 I have worked with various ground-based and airborne measurement systems - an example of this kind of work is the AMMA project, in which we deployed extensive ground-based networks of sensors in West Africa, and conducted flights over these with research aircraft.
 I also make use of numerical models, including the UK Met Office Unified Model, which is the system used to generate most of the UK's weather and climate forecasts.
 Linking the computational and experimental work, I enjoy developing new theoretical ideas, using simple mathematical models to explain, and to build intuition about, the behaviour of the weather systems which influence our lives every day.

-I have a particular commitment to the study of the meteorology of Africa, and I am closely involved in the African Monsoon Multidisciplinary Analysis (AMMA).
-AMMA is the largest and most extensive multidisciplinary research programme ever conducted in Africa, and arguably the biggest programme of its kind anywhere in the world.
-I have been coordinator of AMMA-UK since the programme's inception in 2003, and I have led some of its core international activities.
+I have a particular commitment to the study of the meteorology of Africa, and I have been closely involved in the African Monsoon Multidisciplinary Analysis (AMMA).
+AMMA was the largest and most extensive multidisciplinary research programme ever conducted in Africa, and arguably the biggest programme of its kind anywhere in the world.
+I was coordinator of AMMA-UK since the programme's inception in 2003, and I have led some of its core international activities.

 My teaching here at Leeds is all concerned with Meteorology, Climate and weather systems.
 My research involves a wide range of techniques, including observations, theory and computer modelling, and I bring these tools to my undergraduate and masters-level courses.
 For instance, on the level 2 and 3 field courses at Leeds we install instrumentation of a similar capability to the instruments used in fieldwork in the UK and Africa.
 In level 3 theoretical classes, we use models and ideas which come from recent research.
 Throughout my university teaching I am able to bring first-hand experience of operational meteorology, for instance from flight-planning in airborne campaigns, or from the design of ground-based experimental programmes.